ShaunFChen/Applied_bioinfo_nbgrader/README.md

 ### Step 0b: modify nbgrader_config file
 Modify nbgrader configuration files.
-Check the 2 files existed in this repo, they would be copied to the proper place by following scripts:
+Check the 2 files existed in this repo, they will be used in the following steps:
 - __instructor_nbgrader_config.py__ (used by `setup_nbgrader` function in __util.sh__)
 ```ruby
 c = get_config()